What Is The Main Language Spoken In Iceland

 The Role of Education

 Education plays a vital role in preserving and promoting Icelandic.
 Icelandic is the language of instruction in schools at all levels, and children are immersed in the language from a young age.
 The curriculum emphasizes the importance of Icelandic literature, history, and culture, fostering a sense of pride in the language and its heritage.
-Furthermore, the Icelandic government provides funding for research on the Icelandic language and for the development of educational materials.
+What's more, the Icelandic government provides funding for research on the Icelandic language and for the development of educational materials.
 This investment in education ensures that future generations of Icelanders will continue to value and cherish their language.

 Icelandic in the Digital Age